directdemocracy-vote/doc/README.md

 **Publications:** cards, endorsements.

-The web of trust aims at establising a web of trust between citizens, with the help of endorsements and trusters.
+The web of trust aims at establishing a web of trust between citizens, with the help of endorsements and trusters.
 The goal of this web of trust is to ensure that each endorsed card correspond to a unique citizen who can take part in a vote.

 1. Each citizen should publish a card with their personal information.
-2. Each citizen should endorse several other citizens they personnaly know to create a web of endorsements.
+2. Each citizen should endorse several other citizens they personally know to create a web of endorsements.
 3. Trusters should use the resulting web of endorsements to endorse all the cards corresponding to a unique citizen.

 ### 3.2 Referendum Setup